 The archduke didn’t time his birth well, though.
 He arrived just before the old European order collapsed in the aftermath of World War I.

 Leopold for decades tried to trade on his Habsburg name and get his hands on Habsburg money.
 He also aimed for Hollywood gold.
 At one point his quest for easy money landed him in a New York City jail, charged with grand larceny.

 In the end, Archduke Leopold went to work for a living in a factory in Willimantic, Conn.

 He was born January 20, 1897 in Zagreb, Croatia, the second son of Archduke Leopold Salvator and Infanta Blanca of Spain.
 He had nine siblings, but his mother had 80 servants to help with all those kids.

 Leopold grew up in luxurious surroundings.
 His parents owned the Palais Toskana in Vienna, Schloss Wilhelminenberg in the Austrian countryside, a villa in Italy and a castle in Lower Austria.
 His father had a scientific bent, and patented a number of military inventions.
 Later on, those patents would throw off money when the Habsburg bank account wouldn’t.

-During World War I, Archduke Leopold fought with his older brother Rainier as lieutenants of artillery in the Austro-Hungarian Army.
+During World War I, Archduke Leopold fought along with his older brother, Rainier, Both served as lieutenants of artillery in the Austro-Hungarian Army.
 At 19, Leopold distinguished himself in the Battle of Medeazza.
 Great-Uncle Franz Joseph I of Austria, awarded him the Order of the Golden Fleece.